-An endoscopic ultrasound (EUS) is a minimally invasive test to obtain information about the digestive tract.
+An endoscopic ultrasound (EUS) is a minimally invasive test to further evaluate the digestive tract on a more advanced level.
 An EUS combines two diagnostic tools:

 - Ultrasound uses sound waves to generate detailed images of your body on a monitor

 At MedStar Georgetown, our nationally recognized gastroenterologists perform approximately 1,200 EUS procedures yearly—the largest volume in the area.

 During an EUS, your doctor attaches a tiny ultrasound transducer (probe) on the tip of the endoscope.
 This allows your doctor to get high-quality ultrasound images of the inside of your body.
 An EUS can be used to:

 - Detect tumors in the gastrointestinal (GI) tract.